status-im/pm/notes/transcript14.md

 # Nix

 Pedro: Yeah.
-Basically we're moving from our ad-hoc is setup where we download dependencies we need to the next package manager system, so this is been going on for I believe three or four weeks, now we're in the final stages before merging this to develop, we'll start testing soon.
+Basically we're moving from our ad-hoc system where we download dependencies we need to the next package manager system, so this is been going on for I believe three or four weeks, now we're in the final stages before merging this to develop, we'll start testing soon.

 11:00 - 12:00